thrackle-io/rules-engine/docs/contributorGuides/README.md

 In every way possible, please fill out all nat spec that is reasonable to fill out in the code and try to follow the official [solidity styling guide](https://docs.soliditylang.org/en/latest/style-guide.html) and [order of layout](https://docs.soliditylang.org/en/latest/style-guide.html#order-of-layout).
 If you are not sure how to fill out a nat spec, please see this [documentation](https://docs.soliditylang.org/en/latest/natspec-format.html).

+## Commits

+Always make sure your commits are descriptive.
+In order to ensure that commits have a chronological sensibility, it may make sense to squash many commits together.
+In the case of potential merge conflicts, the preferred methodology to resolve said conflicts is to rebase against the longer branch and make corrections along the way.
+A cherry-pick may also be of use here.

 ## Relevant Documentation

 1. [Repository Checkout][checkoutRepo-url]